U.S. Congress poised to approve biggest tax overhaul in 30 years

 The House of Representatives, which introduced initial tax legislation barely six weeks ago on Nov.
-2, was scheduled to vote on Tuesday afternoon.
-Senate Majority Leader Mitch McConnell said his chamber would vote on Tuesday evening.
+2, was poised to act first with a Tuesday afternoon vote.

+The Senate could follow on Tuesday night or Wednesday morning, after completing 10 hours of debate, lawmakers said.

 With strict party-line votes expected in both chambers, passage appeared all but certain.

-“Congress is standing at the doorstep of an historic opportunity,” McConnell said on the Senate floor.

-Republicans insist the sweeping package of tax cuts for corporations, small businesses and individuals will boost economic and job growth.
-They also see the measure as key to retaining their majorities in the House and Senate in elections next November.
+Republicans insist that the sweeping package of tax cuts for corporations, small businesses and individuals will boost economic and job growth.
+They also see the measure as key to having any hope of retaining their majorities in the House and Senate when voters go to the polls next November.

-“This is about expanding opportunities for people who are striving to make the most of their lives,” House Speaker Paul Ryan said at a news conference.

-Democrats say the legislation will deepen the income gap between rich and poor Americans.

 Lingering doubts about fate of the tax bill all but vanished on Monday after two of the last Senate Republican holdouts, Susan Collins and Mike Lee, agreed to support the legislation.